e-kwsm/nwchem-wiki/MD.md

 Inter-processor communication using the global array tools and the design of a data structure allowing distribution based on spacial decomposition are the key elements in taking advantage of the distribution of memory requirements and computational work with minimal communication.

 In the spacial decomposition approach, the physical simulation volume is divided into rectangular cells, each of which is assigned to a processor.
-Depending on the conditions of the calculation and the number of available processors, each processor contains one or more of these spacially grouped cells.
+Depending on the conditions of the calculation and the number of available processors, each processor contains one or more of these spatially grouped cells.
 The most important aspects of this decomposition are the dependence of the cell sizes and communication cost on the number of processors and the shape of the cells, the frequent reassignment of atoms to cells leading to a fluctuating number of atoms per cell, and the locality of communication which is the main reason for the efficiency of this approach for very large molecular systems.

 To improve efficiency, molecular systems are broken up into separately treated solvent and solute parts.
 Solvent molecules are assigned to the domains according to their center of geometry and are always owned by a one node.
 This avoids solvent-solvent bonded interactions crossing node boundaries.
 Solute molecules are broken up into segments, with each segment assigned to a processor based on its center of geometry.
 This limits the number of solute bonded interactions that cross node boundaries.
 The processor to which a particular cell is assigned is responsible for the calculation of all interactions between atoms within that cell.
 For the calculation of forces and energies in which atoms in cells assigned to different processors are involved, data are exchanged between processors.
 The number of neighboring cells is determined by the size and shape of the cells and the range of interaction.
 The data exchange that takes place every simulation time step represents the main communication requirements.
 Consequently, one of the main efforts is to design algorithms and data structures to minimize the cost of this communication.
 However, for very large molecular systems, memory requirements also need to be taken into account.